Jace Peterson Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The Giants have the ninth-ranked team ERA among all MLB pitching staffs (3.93).
+- The Giants have a 3.92 team ERA that ranks ninth among all league pitching staffs.

-- Giants pitchers combine to surrender the fourth-fewest home runs in baseball (114 total, 1.1 per game).
+- The Giants allow the third-fewest home runs in baseball (114 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.